nfry25/Quantum_Informatics/README.md

     message to describe changes made to git repository

-git -a -m "Message to describe changes done"
+git commit -a -m "Message to describe changes done"

     shortcut to add changes and describe the changes made to git repository

 git push

     push changes made to local to global

+git pull

+    pulls updated cloud git from global and pulls to local

 ## Git Comments